Federal Criminal Appeals

 But no technology can make the central task of the appellate process go faster.
 The process requires that individual judges read, research, and consider the arguments.
 Judges are obviously human beings, and human beings can only work so many hours a day.
 To be sure, federal appellate judges have staffs of clerks and assistants to help them, and many courts also employ large groups of attorneys, called staff attorneys, who process the more routine cases and present them in truncated form to the judges.
 Still, the bottom line is that people are handling your appeal, and they are handling hundreds of others too, so it takes a while to resolve these cases.

 The slow nature of the federal criminal appeals process is a fact of life.
-I’ve been dealing with this fact of life for the balance of my career.
 I’ve observed that clients are generally amazed-even after I’ve warned them from the start regarding the slowness of the process-how long these cases take.
 It is important, however, for the development of American jurisprudence, that every case be carefully researched and considered.
 After all, our legal system is based on the development of precedent, so the research that goes into a particular decision is the most critical part of every case.
 The process simply takes time.

 When I tell clients the process is slow, they want to know just how slow.
 The Administrative Office of the U.S. Courts produces detailed annual statistics of each federal court’s caseload.
 You can check out those numbers at http://www.uscourts.gov/cgi-bin/cmsa2007.pl These statistics reveal that cases on appeal in the federal system generally take right around a year.
 If you are in a big rush, you have the best chance of a “quick” decision if you happen to be in the Fourth Circuit, which covers Maryland, North Carolina, South Carolina, Virginia and West Virginia.
 In 2007, the Fourth Circuit’s median time for the “life” of an appeal (from notice of appeal to decision) was 8.8 months.
 The slowest of the 12 federal circuits in 2007 was the Ninth Circuit, which covers California, Nevada, Washington, Oregon, Idaho and Montana, where the median time for resolution was 17.4 months.